actions/stale/README.md

 #### remove-pr-stale-when-updated

 Override [remove-stale-when-updated](#remove-stale-when-updated) but only to automatically remove the stale label when the pull requests are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) or commented.

 Default value: unset

+#### labels-to-add-when-unstale

+A comma delimited list of labels to add when a stale issue or pull request receives activity and has the [stale-issue-label](#stale-issue-label) or [stale-pr-label](#stale-pr-label) removed from it.

+Default value: unset

+#### labels-to-remove-when-unstale

+A comma delimited list of labels to remove when a stale issue or pull request receives activity and has the [stale-issue-label](#stale-issue-label) or [stale-pr-label](#stale-pr-label) removed from it.

+Warning: each label results in a unique API call which can drastically consume the limit of [operations-per-run](#operations-per-run).

+Default value: unset